This is the follow up to buying and selling domain names for a profit.

 - Buy a domain name and hosting package then develop the website with the intention of selling it at a later date, usually within a year.

-This article focuses on the later strategy above.
+This article focuses on the latter strategy above.
 You need to get this right from the start so you can command a premium price when the time comes to sell your website.

 Choose a niche that’s popular and one you are passionate about.
 If you’re not passionate about it, you will give up after a few months.